alemarco96/DECAF/README.md

 - `Multi`

-  It fuses together the stream of documents extracted by some other CorpusParsers.
+  It fuses the stream of documents extracted by some other CorpusParsers.
 It is well suited for indexing data coming from multiple corpora, where each of them is parsed using one of the other implemented CorpusParser.

 ### Indexer